7 miles of hiking • 5250' elevation gain •

 10 miles of hiking • 3750' elevation gain •

-Back again, with someone who hadn't been before.
+Back again with Elsie.
 Since Wednesday: mud on Dick Thomas has dried.
 Plants have doubled in size.
 Bugs have hatched.
 Super hot.

 Summit picnic included fruit, homemade chocolate truffles, and chilled gewurztraminer.